-You don’t have to be a football enthusiast ( although it definitely helps ) to enjoy a tour around one the top Spanish football stadiums.
+You don’t have to be a football enthusiast ( although it definitely helps ) to enjoy a tour around one of the top Spanish football stadiums.
 Many now offer tours to visitors showing off the ground, practice facilities, the cup room and much more.

-The pick of the stadiums include the home of Madrid at the Santiago Bernabeu Stadium and of course the Camp Nou Football Stadium, home to Barcelona.
+The pick of the stadiums includes the home of Madrid at the Santiago Bernabeu Stadium and of course the Camp Nou Football Stadium, home to Barcelona.
 The Camp Nou experience tour runs every half hour and costs €25, Pensioners and children from 6 to 13 pay €20.
 Admission to the impressive Madrid’s Football Stadium Tour costs €25 for adults and €18 for children up to 14 years of age.